Skip to main content

 Key Databases for Locating Spectra

-Largest online collection of spectra at UCSD: 1.4 million experimental (MS, IR, 13C-NMR, H-NMR) spectra for 983K compounds, and 109 million predicted H-NMR and 13C-NMR spectra.
+Largest online collection of spectra available for UCSD: 1.4 million experimental (mostly MS, IR, 13C-NMR, H-NMR) spectra for 983K compounds, and 109 million predicted H-NMR and 13C-NMR spectra.

-**There are no actual spectra, but you will get references to journal articles where you will find spectra, along some additional information like solvents.
+There are no actual spectra, but you will get references to journal articles where you will find the spectrum and/or numeric information (peaks, shifts, etc).

-[Free] Hundreds of thousands of spectra, including NMR, IR, Raman, UV-Vis, and Mass.
+Hundreds of thousands of spectra, including NMR, IR, Raman, UV-Vis, and Mass.
 Search by chemical name, CAS-RN, or InChiKey.
 You can upload and overlay your own spectrum for comparison.
+[Free, but registration is required.
+Some ads as well.]

-Property data and numerical MS, UV and IR peaks for 29,000 organic compounds, with references to the handbooks where the spectra can be located.
-No actual spectra, but you can get NMR chemical shifts, imass spectral peaks and intensities, and peak values for IR, Raman, and UV/Vis.
+Property data and numerical NMR, MS, UV and IR peaks for 29,000 organic compounds, with references to the handbooks where the spectra can be located.
+No actual spectra, but you can get NMR chemical shifts, mass spectral peaks and intensities, and peak values for IR, Raman, and UV/Vis.

 [Free] Search for NMR spectra, structures and properties of organic compounds.
 Also allows for spectrum prediction and submission of NMR shift datasets for peer review.